-I’m very interested in Company Z and I would happily accept if you could match what the other company is offering.
-I understand that not everything can be accomplished, but I’m willing to be flexible and find a good solution.
+I’m interested in Company Z and I would happily accept if you could match what the other company is offering.
+I understand that not everything can be accomplished, but I’m willing to be flexible and find a good solution for it.
 I’m confident that I can make valuable contributions to the company, and I hope we can come to a mutual agreement.

-Even though you’re certain going to accept the job offer but you should not to do it without negotiating to trying to negotiate which is obvious.
+Even though you’re certain about the fact that you are going to accept the job offer but do negotiate once before joining the company.

-- Choose a location that puts you to ease and make sure to find a quiet spot with no one else to disturb you or distract you so that you can keep focus.
+- Choose a location that puts you to ease and make sure you find a quiet spot where no one else could disturb you or distract you so that you stay focused.

-- If you’re receiving the call on your cell phone, charge it to full battery beforehand.
+- If you’re receiving the call on your cell phone, keep it fully charged beforehand.

-- Practice a mock negotiation with your family or friends.
+- Practice a mock negotiation process with your family or friends.

 - Do not give up easily.

-- Keep a pen and paper with you write down notes
+- Keep a pen and paper with you to make notes.

-- Keep a note of points listing why you deserve higher pay an how skilled you are
+- Keep a note of points listed as to why you deserve higher pay an how skilled you are.